 But what if GDP isn’t the best way to measure a country’s standard of living?
-What other factors could we also compare countries on to see how we stack up as a nation?
+What other factors could we also compare nations on to see how Australia stacks up?

 3. The World Happiness Report

-The first World Happiness Report was released in April 2012 after passed a resolution in July 2011 inviting member countries to measure their citizens happiness levels and use these findings to guide their public policies.
-Reports are now issued each year, with the 2016 report considering 6 main elements to be crucial to how successful we can perceive a Nation to be.
+The first World Happiness Report was released in April 2012 after a resolution in July 2011 invited member countries to measure their citizens’ happiness levels and use these findings to guide their public policies.
+Reports are now issued each year, with the 2016 release considering 6 main elements to be crucial to how successful we can perceive a Nation to be.
 These elements are:

 - GDP per capita